 kv secrets engine enabled at

 The path where the secrets engine is enabled defaults to the name of the secrets engine.
-Thus, the following commands are actually equivalent:
+Thus, the following command is equivalent to executing the above command.

 To verify our success and get more information about the secrets engine, use the